jwallat/MIND/README.md

 # Forked MIND
 This is a forked version of the MIND repository.
 I adjusted the scraper to also include the news ids in its output.
 That should allow for more convenience in finding the corresponding news article texts for given news ids.

-Please follow the instructions in the scraper folder.
+Please follow the instructions in the crawler folder.

 # Original Readme